mwmMecoy/CodePin/README.md

 ---

-# Install all the dependencies or node packages used for development via Terminal

-`npm install`

----

-# Things to add
+# Future feature goals

 - Create a `.env` file and add the following as `key: value`
 - PORT: 2121 (can be any port example: 3000)
 - DB_STRING: `your database URI`
  ---

- Have fun testing and improving it! 😎
+ Have fun testing it! 😎